feathersjs/feathers/docs/api/schema/typebox.md

 ### Modifiers

 TypeBox provides modifiers that can be applied to an objects properties.
 This allows for `optional` and `readonly` to be applied to that property.
-The following table illustates how they map between TypeScript and JSON Schema.
+The following table illustrates how they map between TypeScript and JSON Schema.

 #### Optional